 Although preventive measures are effective, they are not guaranteed since rodents can access your hotel via food deliveries or laundry services.
 If you suspect that your hotel has rodents, fast action is key.
 Regular inspections will spot problems before they get out of hand, and they can help you adjust your prevention strategy if needed.

 Call Biotech today.
 We’ll work with your hotel staff to make sure your guests never see a single rodent during their stay with you.
 We address the root cause of your hotel’s rodent issues.
-Our experts are trained in the most effective rodent control practices, including pesticide-free rodent removal.
+Our experts are trained in the most effective rodent control practices in Queens, NY, including pesticide-free rodent removal.
 Enjoy peace of mind knowing that Biotech will solve your rodent problems so you can get back serving your customers!